Last updated: June 23, 2026

 This article is for you if:

-• You are a beginner looking to understand how financial markets move without risking your savings.
+- You are a beginner looking to understand how financial markets move without using live capital.

-• You have a strategy in mind but need a safe environment to log trades and calculate win rates.
+- You have a strategy in mind but need a simulated environment to log trades and review results.

 This article is NOT for you if: